erdemtor/Natural-Language-Processing-Projects/README.md

 # Natural-Language-Processing-Project-1

 Very easy to run.
 Specify “RUNALL” class as the real main class to run both first and second scripts in a row with the data passage handled.
+You must use the following commands

+        javac RUNALL.java
+        java RUNALL

 Program will ask the directory in which authors and their files are located.